-Teachers unions spent millions this campaign season —with dismal results.
+Education Reform/Teachers Unions Teachers unions spent millions this campaign season —with dismal results.
 But to think they are permanently vanquished is naïve.
 Facing a brand new phenomenon called accountability, the unions will use their sizable war chests (in some cases, obtained through forced union dues) to dig in hard.
 And their fights will be many, as they oppose school choice, pension reform, education funding cuts, and the outlawing of school strikes.

-The trick here is two-fold: Close the huge shortfalls while not raising taxes, and accomplish that while navigating the minefield of “everybody wants theirs.”
+Balancing Budgets The trick here is two-fold: Close the huge shortfalls while not raising taxes, and accomplish that while navigating the minefield of “everybody wants theirs.”